Israel’s cannabis industry is preparing to become an international giant.

 International interest in Israel’s cannabis industry

-Israel’s cannabis industry is attracting interest from around the world and Canadian cannabis company Aura Health (CSE:BUZZ) is pure play on the Israeli market.
-Aura has acquired 54 percent of HolyCanna Ltd., an Israeli company with a cultivation and sales license.
+Israel’s cannabis industry is attracting interest from around the world and Canadian cannabis company Pharmadrug Inc. (CSE:BUZZ,OTC:LMLLF), formerly Aura Health, is taking advantage.
+The company has acquired 54 percent of HolyCanna Ltd., an Israeli company with a cultivation and sales license.

 Aura has also entered into a binding letter of intent in with Israeli cannabis company CannabiSendak Ltd. to acquire a 57 percent interest in the company.
 CannabiSendak is a company with deep roots in the Israeli cannabis culture, having been founded by iconic Israeli cannabis activist Shlomi Sendak.
 With this acquisition, Aura plans to establish itself in the Israeli cannabis market with licensed medical dispensaries throughout the country.